pawurb/hotpath/README.md

 hotpath-alloc-bytes-max = ["hotpath/hotpath-alloc-bytes-max"]
 hotpath-alloc-count-total= ["hotpath/hotpath-alloc-count-total"]
 hotpath-alloc-count-max= ["hotpath/hotpath-alloc-count-max"]
+hotpath-off = ["hotpath/hotpath-off"]
 ```

 This config ensures that the lib has **zero** overhead unless explicitly enabled via a `hotpath` feature.

+Profiling features are mutually exclusive.
+To ensure compatibility with `--all-features` setting, the crate defines an additional `hotpath-off` flag.
+This is handled automatically - you should never need to enable it manually.

 ## Usage